How to Monitor Storage Performance with a Single Application

 Speaking of visual cues, the main point of a monitoring solution is to help us get to the pain point as quickly as possible within our IT infrastructure.
 Storage Resource Monitor makes effective use of colors & icons as well as overlay boxes to convey information.
 For instance, let’s take a look at the CLARiiON warning we saw above:

 When I click on CLARiiON, I’m taken to a page where I can see the basic information about the storage device.
 My eyes are immediately drawn to a shaded area with red circles.

 Hovering over one of those circles, I get an overlay box which tells which app and why this particular application was flagged by Storage Resource Monitor.

 Clicking on the red circle, I am pulled to the application page itself.
 Once again, I’m drawn to another shaded box with another red circle.
 There’s a problem with the LUN which supports SSRS:

 Hovering over the circle, I get all the information I need to know what’s going on.
-We have a latency problem, which is highlighted in red.
+We have a latency problem based on the performance metrics, which is highlighted in red.